pingcap/docs-cn/v3.0/reference/tools/data-migration/manage-tasks.md

-  resume-relay         resume DM-worker's relay unit resume-task          resume a specified paused task show-ddl-locks       show un-resolved DDL locks sql-inject           sql-inject injects (limited) sqls into syncer as binlog event sql-replace          replace SQLs matched by a specific binlog position (binlog-pos) or a SQL pattern (sql-pattern); each SQL must end with a semicolon sql-skip             skip the binlog event matched by a specific binlog position (binlog-pos) or SQL pattern (sql-pattern) start-task           start a task with config file stop-task            stop a specified task switch-relay-master  switch the master server of the DM-worker's relay unit unlock-ddl-lock      forcefully to unlock DDL lock update-master-config update the config of the DM-master update-relay         update the relay unit config of the DM-worker update-task          update a task's config for routes, filters, column-mappings, or black-white-list
+  resume-relay         resume DM-worker's relay unit resume-task          resume a specified paused task show-ddl-locks       show un-resolved DDL locks sql-inject           inject (limited) SQLs into binlog replication unit as binlog events sql-replace          replace SQLs matched by a specific binlog position (binlog-pos) or a SQL pattern (sql-pattern); each SQL must end with a semicolon sql-skip             skip the binlog event matched by a specific binlog position (binlog-pos) or a SQL pattern (sql-pattern) start-task           start a task as defined in the config file stop-task            stop a specified task switch-relay-master  switch the master server of the DM-worker's relay unit unlock-ddl-lock      forcefully unlock DDL lock update-master-config update the config of the DM-master update-relay         update the relay unit config of the DM-worker update-task          update a task's config for routes, filters, column-mappings, or black-white-list